Ekrizdis367/ghoul-bot/README.md

 A thank you to <strong>k8terpillar</strong> for her help with gathering the json data.

+A thank you to Melissa for creating the Profile Picture of The Ghoul.

 A thank you to World of Darkness for creating an amazing world and allowing its players to join the <strong>Dark Pack</strong>.

 ---